Class 11 Exam > Class 11 Notes > Class 11 English Grammar > Factual Passage: Soil

 Q.7.
 Which soil is the best for plant growth?
 Why?

-Loamy soil is the best for plant growth as it is well balanced mixture of sand, silt and clay.
+Loamy soil is the best for plant growth because it is a well-balanced mixture of sand, silt, and clay.

 Q.8.
 Why should soil be tested before growing fruits and vegetables?

-Soil must be tested before growing fruits and vegetables as they grow better in natural soil.
+Soil must be tested before growing fruits and vegetables because they grow better in neutral soil.

 (a) Firmness (para 5)